 - for crime and fraud prevention, detection and related purposes;

 - with your agreement, to contact you electronically about promotional offers and products and services which we think may interest you;

 - for market research purposes – to better understand your needs;

 - to enable us to manage customer service interactions with you; and

 - where we have a legal right or duty to use or disclose your information (for example in relation to an investigation by a public authority or in a legal dispute).

 ESL may use your personal data for electronic marketing purposes (with your consent) and may send you postal mail to update you on the latest ESL offers.

-ESL aims to update you about products & services which are of interest and relevance to you as an individual.
+ESL aims to update you about products and services which are of interest and relevance to you as an individual.

 You have the right to opt out of receiving promotional communications at any time, by contacting ESL via the contact channels set out in this Policy.

 In order to make certain services available to you, we may need to share your personal data with some of our service partners.
 These include but not limited to IT, delivery and marketing service providers, accountants.